1pbx/kazoo-deploy/scripts/README.md

-# community-scripts
+# Install Scripts for Kazoo
 =================

-Public Scripts from the 2600hz Community

-## simple-installer

-* Simple-installer for installing the stable, staging or latest version of Kazoo on centos 6.5.
+* Simple-installer for installing the stable, staging or latest version of Kazoo on centos 7.
-* This is the same script packaged into the ISO.

 ### How To install: